James P. Lichtenberger: Career

 At the School of Philanthropy, Lichtenberger met sociologist Carl Kelsey.
 Kelsey, a professor at the University of Pennsylvania, arranged for an invitation to Lichtenberger to take up an assistant professorship at Penn.
 Lichtenberger accepted the invitation, and subsequently remained at the University of Pennsylvania his entire professional career.

 In 1922, Lichtenberger served as president of the American Sociological Association (then, Society), and addressed the 1923 annual meeting in Chicago with his presidential address entitled "The Moral Dualism of Machiavelli."
-Lichtenberger also served as secretary of the American Academy of Political and Social Science from 1912 until his death in 1953, as well as an occastional editor of the Academy's Annals between 1912 and 1918.
+Lichtenberger also served as secretary of the American Academy of Political and Social Science from 1912 until his death in 1953, as well as an occasional editor of the academy's Annals between 1912 and 1918.